English (ENGL)

 ENGL 3020 Teaching High School English Language Arts II (3)

 Provides pre-service teachers with advanced and in-depth knowledge, theoretical foundations, and pedagogical skills essentials to develop a principled framework of practice that reflects a deep understanding about teaching and learning in the High School English Language Arts classroom.
-Prerequisite: Grade of C or higher in ENGL 1109 or the equivalent.

 Typically Offered: Spring